Berlin expat life through the eyes of British fitness trainer, Faye

 - Coffee – Röststätte

 - Lunch – Banh mi - For a Vietnamese Tofu baguette.
 (They also do crunchy pork.)

 - Dinner – Feel Seoul Good - Vegan Korean

 - Sweet Treat- Brammibals – Vegan donuts, the best donuts ever!!

 Berlin & Around: Where’s your favourite neighbourhood – or even better, favourite street – and why?

 Faye: When we first moved to Berlin we lived in Friedrichshain and I have so many fond memories of Revaler Strasse, it was so exciting to be in this new city with so much happening, music, flea markets, endless brunch options and a swimming pool (Haubentaucher)!

-I saw one of my favourite British Indie Rock bands in a small venue just a 10 minute walk from our apartment.
-In England, there would have been 5000 people at the gig, but instead there were about 10 people, and we were the only ones that knew all the songs!
+I saw one of my favourite British Indie Rock bands in a small venue just a 10-minute walk from our apartment.
+In England, there would have been 5000 people at the gig, but instead, there were about 10 people, and we were the only ones who knew all the songs!

 I also love Oderberger Strasse with the pastel buildings in Prenzlauer Berg, it’s probably what made me really fall in love with Berlin and want to live here long term.